pluto/circom-correctly-constrained/README.md

 ```

 ### [circomspect static analyzer and linter for circom](https://github.com/trailofbits/circomspect)
-`circomspect` is a static analyzer and linter for Circom.
+`circomspect` is a static analyzer and linter for Circom, similar to `circom --inspect`, but with a greater area of checks, and more verbose error logs.
 - install: `cargo install circomspect`
 - run: `circomspect $CIRCUIT_PATH`
     - e.g.: `circomspect circuits/multiplier.circom`. `circomspect` will flag underconstrained templates, but will not flag the overconstrained circuit.